 Extract from Wattle Day by Terry Fewtrell, President, Wattle Day Association.
 ABC Radio National.

 What do wattles mean to Australians?

-- The coat of arms of Australia features a spray of wattle in the background.
+Since 1913 the coat of arms of Australia has featured a spray of wattle in the background.

 Part of our shared cultural history

 Wattle has been utilised by Aboriginal and Islander peoples for thousands of years.

 Wattle was an important pioneer species.
 Colonists used wattle branches in the construction of wattle and daub houses.

 Wattle is the largest genus of vascular plants in Australia, it is found in every state.

 Acacia (wattle) is a genus of Gondwanian origin, it has been in this land for 35 million years.